MiniSeres/downloads/README.md

 # downloads
-to facilitate quick code downloads
+This website was created to help you download scripts faster.
-The script was created entirely using DeepSeek AI.
+The website is partially supported by DeepSeek AI.